westerncapelabs/docker-django-bootstrap/README.md

 The `django-bootstrap` base image actually does a few steps automatically using Docker's `ONBUILD` instruction.
 It will:
  1. `COPY . /app` - copies the source of your project into the image
- 2. `RUN chown -R django:django /app` - ensures the `django` user can write to `/app` and its subdirectories
+ 2. `RUN chown -R gunicorn:gunicorn /app` - ensures the `gunicorn` user can write to `/app` and its subdirectories
  3. `RUN pip install -e .` - installs your project using `pip` All these instructions occur directly after the `FROM` instruction in your Dockerfile.